The Rock Bike Park is a two-time First Place winner in the MTBparks.com Riders' Choice Best Bike Parks Awards for the Midwest Region.

 WHAT TO EXPECT RIDING AT THE ROCK BIKE PARK

-The Rock Bike Park has something for everyone from the never ever to the hard core gravity rider.
-With our progressive skills park, riders can master the bike handling skills required to traverse the gravity park.
-For those looking for the fun of gravity but the up-hill challenge of a xc ride we offer a no lift access pass.
-The gravity park offers a little something for everyone from green rated jump lines to double black diamond rated flow trails and a wealth of options on our features trails.
+The Rock Bike Park has something for everyone from the never-ever to the hardcore downhill rider.
+With a progressive skills park, riders can master the bike handling skills required to attack the gravity park.
+For those looking earn their turns, The Rock also offers a no-lift access pass.
+The gravity park offers up green jump lines to double black-diamond rated flow trails and a wealth of trail feature options.

 From The Rock Bike Park riders can access the Alpha trail which is a public use single track trail that loops out though Whitnall Park and bak to The Rock.
 Many riders will head out on this trail to change up the ride and get even more riding variety in their day.

-With a target opening of June 1, 2014, The Rock's newest component will be a skills park!
-Our vision is to create an area for newbies to learn the fundamentals and experienced riders to work on their technique.
-Our Skills Park will have multiple lines that incorporate berm turns, beginner flow trails, balance features, progressive jumpline, pumptrack and much more.
+Last Year The Rock Bike Park introduced its newest component: a skills park.
+The park's vision was to create an area for newbies to learn the fundamentals and experienced riders to work on their technique.
+The skills park has multiple lines that incorporate bermed turns, beginner flow trails, balance features and more, allowing riders to progressive and build skills.